Skip to main content

 The Jefferson County R.J.
 Bailar Public Library may create websites, social media pages and other forms of digital communication to share information about the library and promote library programs.
 Library social media pages are limited public forums for the purpose of facilitating the dissemination of information and communication with the public concerning the library.
 The library may take action to enforce these terms of use, retain public records, and meet other legal requirements.
 Please be aware that when engaging with the library through the Internet or social media, you agree to adhere to the following terms of use:

-Library websites and social media cannot be used to promote events that are not managed, sponsored, or co-sponsored by the library.
+Library websites and social media cannot be used to promote events or programs that are not managed, sponsored, or co-sponsored by the library.

 Comments on social media are the sole responsibility of the commenter/s and do not necessarily reflect the library's approval, agreement or endorsement.